kntrinoue/ggVenn/README.md

 Venn diagram in ggplot format. ggVenn is a wrapper of VennDiagram. ggVenn can be used two to five items as same as VennDiagram.
 You can get the overlapped list using a function venn.overlaplist.
-Although VennDiagram::calculate.overlap(x) returns names within the number in venn diagram, venn.overlaplist(x) returns every names in the overlaps.
+Although VennDiagram::calculate.overlap(x) returns names within the number in venn diagram, venn.overlaplist(x) returns data frame (overlapDup) of every names with duplication in the overlaps and list (overlap) with list names outputted by VennDiagram::calculate.overlap(x).

 Example: